 The "nature" of mathematics, the axiomatic method, the theory of sets, the real number continuum, and various viewpoints on the foundations of mathematics.
 Students who do not receive a grade of C- or better in MATH 150 (or equivalent) may be dropped from the course.

-Pre-Requisites: (MATH_150) Course Frequency: Fall: All Years Spring: All Years Summer: N/A
+Pre-Requisites: (MATH 150) Course Frequency: Fall: All Years Spring: All Years Summer: N/A relations, and generating functions.

 MATH 325 Combinatorics